-This morning enjoy a walking heritage tour of Amritsar (duration approximately 2-3 hours), visiting sites such as Durgiana temple, a local market and Jallianwala Bagh.
-Late in the afternoon, drive 1 hour (35km) to the India-Pakistan border to witness the fascinating Flag Lowering Ceremony.
-Due to security regulations, the coach will drop the group at a designated area and you will need to walk approximately 20 minutes to the boarder where you will view the ceremony and 20 minutes back to the coach after it concludes.
+This morning, enjoy a two to three hour walking heritage tour of Amritsar, visiting sites such as Durgiana temple, a local market and Jallianwala Bagh.
+Late in the afternoon, drive one hour to the India-Pakistan border to witness the fascinating Flag Lowering Ceremony.
+Due to security regulations, the coach will drop the group at a designated area and you will need to walk approximately 20 minutes to the border where you will view the ceremony and 20 minutes back to the coach after it concludes.

 Heritage Walking Tour of Amritsar - The walk takes you back in the time as you witness traditional trade and crafts being practiced in the same place and in the same manner as have been done for centuries.
-Be memorized by the famous intricately carved wooden facades and feel part of this beautiful and sacred city.